netops2devops/netops2devops.github.io/content/series/k8s-cilium-ipv6/part2.md

 series_order: 2
 ---

 Now that our underlying network infrastructure requirements are squared (as described in Part 1) we are ready to install [k3s](https://docs.k3s.io) as our Kubernetes distribution.
 First we need to prepare our desired k3s config file and override a few default settings.
-From my experience, *this is where most users get tripped up early on* when setting up Kubernetes on an IPv6 only network.
+From my experience, *this is where most users get tripped up early on*.
 They assume the default configurations will work out of the box with IPv6, but that’s far from true.
 As mentioned in Part 1 of this series, Kubernetes enables us to build highly composable system through various add-ons (or plugins).
 That’s why it’s essential for every component that we add to support IPv6.
-Each add-on comes with its own set of default values which we likely need to override to *make it work* with IPv6.
+Each add-on comes with its own set of default values which we likely need to override to *make it work* in our IPv6 only network.
 So hang tight and follow along.

 ![Kubernetes in IPv6 only network using k3s and cilium](img/k3s-ipv6-cilium.png)